DeepRepViz: Identifying Confounders in Deep Learning Model Predictions: Method

-where $R_{c^k}^2$ is the coefficient of multiple determination \cite{nagelkerke1991_R2} and is the cosine similarity between the linear model predicting $c^k$ and the linear DL layer predicting $y$.
-Specifically, the first term $R_{c^k}^2$ is the performance of the linear predictive model $H^{l-1} \mapsto c^k$ and its values lie between $[0,1]$ \cite{nagelkerke1991_R2}.
-If $c^k$ is categorical then McKelvey and Zavoinas pseudo $R^2$ \cite{mckelvey1975_pseudoR2} is used to estimate the performance instead of the coefficient of multiple determination.
-In the second term, the $\theta_{c y}$ is obtained by taking the vector angle between the parameter of the linear model predicting $H^{l-1} \mapsto c^k$ and the parameters of the last DL layer performing the linear prediction $H^{l-1} \mapsto y$.
+Here, $R_{c^k}^2$ is the coefficient of multiple determination \cite{nagelkerke1991_R2} of the linear model predicting $c^k$ ($f_{c^k}:H^{l-1} \mapsto c^k$), and $\cos(\theta_{c y})$ is the cosine similarity between the linear model predicting $c^k$ and the final DL layer predicting $y$.
+If $c^k$ is categorical, then we use McKelvey and Zavoina's $pseudo\,R^2$ \cite{mckelvey1975_pseudoR2} instead of $R^2$.
+The $\theta_{c y}$ in the second term is obtained by taking the vector angle between the parameter of the linear model $f_{c^k}:H^{l-1} \mapsto c^k$ and the parameters of the DL layer performing $f_{model}^{(l-1)}:H^{l-1} \mapsto y$.
 The final Con-score ranges between $[0,1]$.
-The higher the Con-score, the higher is the likelihood that the model is using the alternative (confounder) pathway $H^{l-1} \leftmapsto c^k \mapsto y$ for its prediction.
+The higher the Con-score, the higher the likelihood that the model is using the alternative (confounder) pathway $H^{l-1} \leftmapsto c^k \mapsto y$ for its prediction.
 A Con-score of 1 indicates that the DL model has learned all information about $c_k$ in $H^{l-1}$, and that the linear prediction of $y$ and the linear prediction of $c_k$ are exactly the same.

-\textbf{Visualization tool:} When training a DL model for a brain-phenotype prediction, we can simultaneously estimate the Con-score for all variables present in the neuroimaging dataset, such as the MRI scanning parameters, demographics, or socio-economic status of the participants \cite{gorgen18_SAA, rane23_eating}.
-The visualization tool enables researchers to additionally inspect the learned representation of the DL model $H^{l-1}$ qualitatively.
-If the Con-score is high for $c^k$ then we can expect $c^k$ to be clustered in the representation space $H^{l-1}$\cite{glocker21_splitconf} similar to the predicted $\hat{y}$.
-As an example, in \autoref{fig:overview}, we demonstrate how the visualization tool helps to identify that the sex of the participants is a confounder in the prediction of chronic alcohol use from brain MRI.
+\textbf{\textit{DeepRepViz} visualization tool:} We can simultaneously estimate the Con-score for all variables associated with the neuroimaging prediction task, such as the MRI scanning parameters, demographic, and socio-economic factors \cite{gorgen18_SAA, rane23_eating}.
+We offer an interactive web-based tool to qualitatively inspect the latent representation of the DL model $H^{l-1}$ and contrast it with the Con-score for all the variables.
+If the Con-score is high for $c^k$, then we can expect $c^k$ to be clustered in the representation space $H^{l-1}$ \cite{glocker21_splitconf} and aligned with the prediction of $y$. \autoref{fig:overview} demonstrates how the tool can be used to identify confounders using an example of a DL model predicting chronic alcohol use.
+Currently, the tool requires the representation space to be 3-dimensional $H^{(l-1)} \in \mathbb{R}^3$.
+However, the Con-score metric generalizes to representations of any arbitrary dimension $H^{(l-1)}\in \mathbb{R}^n$.
+Apart from the Con-score, the tool also computes other metrics for comparison, such as the Silhouette Coefficient for categorical variables and distance correlation scores for continuous variables.
+Please refer to the tool documentation for more information\footnote{\url{https://deep-rep-viz.vercel.app/docs.html}}.